BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 For his university schooling, von Neumann simultaneously undertook a degree in chemical engineering from ETH Zurich (Albert Einstein's alma mater) and a PhD in mathematics from Pázmány Péter University in Budapest.
-His dad, a pragmatically-minded banker, recommended the chemical engineering degree.
+His dad, a pragmatically minded banker, recommended the chemical engineering degree.
 It wasn't a typical parental pressure situation though: von Neumann and his father brainstormed options and together decided on chemical engineering<sup>1</sup>.
 </p>